-Having produced a fault-tolerant flag qubit construction, we analyze the circumstances in which it outperforms other constructions.
+Having produced a fault-tolerant flag qubit construction, we analyze the circumstances in which it outperforms other constructions to protect a single stabilizer measurement.
 We mainly focus on the number of flag qubits used, as for near-term small-scale devices the number of qubits is severely limited, and also for large-scale devices reducing the number of qubits needed for fault-tolerance allows for more efficient use of hardware.

-In our construction, the number of flag qubits used is $(2t + 1) n(w, t)$, where $n(w, t)$ is the number of rows in the classical parity check matrix for the BCH code on $w$ bits with distance $2t + 1$.
-The number of rows is given by $t \log_2(w)$ (see appendix~\ref{appendix:BCH}) for a total cost of $(2t^2 + t)\log_2(w)$ flag qubits.
+In our construction, the number of flag qubits used is $(2t + 1) n(w, t)$, where $n(w, t)$ is the number of rows in the classical parity check matrix.
+For the BCH code on $w$ bits with distance $2t + 1$, the number of rows is given by $t \log_2(w)$ (see Appendix~\ref{appendix:BCH}) for a total cost of $(2t^2 + t)\log_2(w)$ flag qubits.

 For $t = O(1)$, this is asymptotically logarithmic in the weight of the stabilizer, which is optimal.
 However, for $O(1) = w \approx t$, the constant factors can be quite large.
 For example, for $w = 15, t = 2$, the number of flag qubits used is $(10)(4) = 40$, which is outperformed by the various schemes for fault-tolerance which scale linearly in the weight of the syndrome.
-Even reducing the number of repetitions to $t + 2$, as in \ref{sec:sims}, yields $32$ flag qubits.
+Even reducing the number of repetitions to $t + 2$, as in Section~\ref{sec:sims}, yields $32$ flag qubits.
 It is only once $w \geq 70$ (or $w \geq 48$ assuming that we only need to repeat $t + 2$ times) that our construction outperforms schemes that scale linearly in the weight of the syndrome.

-This suggests that the use case for this construction is limited to codes with high-weight stabilizers, such as Bacon-Shor \cite{baconshor} codes on certain choices of the lattice.
-However, in section~\ref{sec:multi_syn} we present a slight modification to the syndrome extraction procedure that allows our construction to protect multiple syndromes at once.
+This suggests that exponential saving provided by our constructions only shows up in codes with high-weight stabilizers, such as Bacon-Shor \cite{baconshor} codes on certain choices of the lattice.
+However, in Section~\ref{sec:multi_syn} we present a slight modification to the syndrome extraction procedure that allows our construction to protect multiple syndromes at once.
 Under some mild assumptions about the speed at which qubits can be reset, this modification yields a large reduction in qubits needed even for small codes such as the $\llbracket 5, 1, 3 \rrbracket$ code.

 We now briefly address the cost in CNOTs to implement our construction.
 As a very pessimistic upper bound, each row of the parity check matrix $H$ will alternate between $0$ and $1$, requiring $w$ CNOTs per row for a weight $w$ syndrome.
 With $(2t + 1) t \ceil{\log_2 w}$ total rows, this implies a maximum CNOT cost of $(2t + 1)t w \ceil{\log_2 w} \sim t^2 w \log_2 w$.
 Realistic parity check matrices do not have rows that alternate between $0$ and $1$, making this upper bound very loose.